-- 1. Title page including student name, project title, committee members, and date submitted. - 2.
-Description of Proposed Project.
+- 1. AGGRS Description of Proposed Project.
 In five or fewer double-spaced pages, not including references and/or bibliography, provide a description of the Project that follows the following list of sections: - Hypotheses and/or Objectives. - Significance to the Field. - Methodology and Rationale for the selected methodology.
-Briefly describe your role in the project and that of collaborators, if any. - Expected Outcomes: describe what the student hopes to gain through the project in terms of developing new knowledge and/or extending past expertise or experience. - Timetable for Project and explanation for how this timetable fits into the student timetable for graduation - Substantial bibliography on the project topic(s) between 5-10 books, articles, videos, or other.
-These will be the basis for the Field Review. - Qualifications for pursuing the project (e.g., courses taken, previous experience, other.
+Briefly describe your role in the project and that of collaborators, if any. - Expected Outcomes: describe what the student hopes to gain through the project in terms of developing new knowledge and/or extending past expertise or experience. - Timetable for Project and explanation for how this timetable fits into the student timetable for graduation - Relevant bibliography to the project topic(s) of 5-10 books, articles, videos, or other.
+These will be the basis for the Field Review.
+Work with your committee chair to select specific ones for AGGRS proposal. - 2.
+AGGRS Project Budget.
+Consult the AGGRS website, your committee chair, AND the Dance Administrative Manager. - 3.
+Dance Production Questionnaire (see Department website in the Toolkit section > Production and Publicity Resources).